seglo/kafka-lag-exporter/README.md

  	User:kafka-lag-exporter has Allow permission for operations: Describe from hosts: *
 ```

-This can be added using the following command:
+This can be added using the following command (`authorizer-properties` depends on the Kafka installation):

 ```
-kafka-acls --add --allow-principal "User:kafka-lag-exporter" --operation DESCRIBE --group '*' --topic '*' --cluster
+kafka-acls --authorizer-properties "zookeeper.connect=localhost:2181" --add --allow-principal "User:kafka-lag-exporter" --operation DESCRIBE --group '*' --topic '*' --cluster
 ```

 ## Estimate Consumer Group Time Lag